-The YAMZ Metadictionary is an open vocabulary of metadata terms from all domains and from all parts of "metadata speech".
+YAMZ (pronounced "yams") is an open vocabulary of metadata terms from all domains and from all parts of "metadata speech".
 That will be exciting the more about metadata you know.

 In brief, with no login required, anyone can search for and link to terms.
 Login to create and edit your terms, and to comment on others' terms.
 Community guidelines help make the metadictionary a high-quality cross-domain metadata lexicon that is directly connected to evolving user needs.

 Almost every software project needs controlled vocabularies for interacting with users.
-Design effort that goes into selecting terms for a search interface, dropdown pick list, data entry instructions, etc. has to researched and recorded.
-YAMZ provides a platform for you to take advantage of prior work and to share your own new or divergent work with others, whether you are one developer making UI design choices or a large working group creating an ontology to drive an API.
+Effort that goes into devising a set of terms for a search interface, a dropdown pick list, a form for entering data, etc. involves researching, consensus building, and communicating.
+YAMZ provides a platform for you to take advantage of prior work and to share your own new or divergent work with others, whether you are one developer making UI design choices or a large working group creating a formal ontology.

 Maintaining and developing international standards is normally an expensive, inefficient, design-by-committee process producing results that are out-of-date as soon as they are published.
-With the metadictionary change will be rapid and affordable, driven by practitioners and active testers.
+With the metadictionary, change will be rapid and affordable, driven by practitioners and active testers.
 There will be no need for panels of busy experts to convene and deliberate.
-We expect dramatic simplification of vocabulary evolution compared to traditional methods that have created an overwhelming number of overlapping, conflicting vocabularies to choose from.
+We expect dramatic simplification of vocabulary evolution compared to traditional methods.
+Before YAMZ, it was hard for one group to learn about the efforts of another group, which has resulted in a large number of overlapping, conflicting vocabularies.
 YAMZ is not the first crowdsourced metadata dictionary, but as a shelter for living, changing machine-readable terminology, it is not unlike Yet Another Metadata Zoo.

 The hope is that users – people creating and receiving machine-readable descriptions of objects they care about – will be able to find most of the terms they need in one place namely, the metadictionary.
 One vocabulary, one namespace.
-This should reduce the number of namespaces, namespace clutter, and the expense of maintaining crosswalks with other vocabularies.
-And the vocabulary is completely ready for linked data application, each term having its own permalink (an ARK identifier).
+This should reduce the number of namespaces and the expense of maintaining crosswalks with other vocabularies.
+And the vocabulary is completely ready for linked data applications, each term having its own permalink (an ARK identifier).

 Across YAMZ there are three disjoint term classes.
 Classification is ongoing and fully-automated, based on voting and user reputation.